 ‘Ride or Die’ Summary

 A few years later, in the present, Nanae calls out to Rei and informs her about the domestic violence from her husband.
 Nanae’s body is brutally bruised and her spirit shattered.
 She is on the verge of killing herself.
-Rei cannot look at her condition and decides to kill her husband, the man she killed in the opening sequences.
+Rei cannot look at her condition and decides to kill her husband, the same man she killed in the opening sequences.

 Major Spoilers Ahead